jacksonb2021/wordle-wizards/src/documents/FindTheObjects.md

  - daily word will be set length, serialized
  - randomizer for the daily word, seed based on the LocalDate, so it will be the same every day

+WordleAccount
+ - saves username, password, and statistics
+ - knows when daily word has been played

 WordleSerializer
  - saves and loads your score/user + statistics
          statistics contain average guesses per word, amount of daily games played